States of Vitality

 What size organisation is this designed for?

-States of Vitality is designed for organisations of roughly 50-500 people.
-Large enough to have meaningful variation across departments and levels, small enough that every voice can be heard.
+States of Vitality is designed for organisations from around 50 to 1,500+ people, and it works across different sectors, structures and geographies.
 If you're outside that range, get in touch - we can advise on whether it's the right fit.

 Can we repeat the assessment to track progress?